We are now recruiting for our clinical trial in Odense. Learn more and apply!

-Shining a light on women's intimate health.
+Shining a light on the intimate health of women

-relieve the symptoms of the common vaginal infections Bacterial Vaginosis (BV) and Candidiasis (Thrush / Svamp).
+Discover the first home-treatment device to rapidly relieve the symptoms of the common vaginal infections Bacterial Vaginosis (BV) and Candidiasis (Thrush/Svamp).
+Stress-free.
+Drug-free.
+Mess-free.

-Discover More
+Discover more

 Around the World